Employee privacy notice

 Not all of the personal information NTU holds about you will always come directly from you.
 We may collect personal information from third parties such as our partners, service providers, and publicly available websites, to assist Services and facilitate business operations to help us maintain data accuracy and provide and enhance our Services.

-We will collect additional personal information in the course of job related activities throughout the period of you working for us.
+We will collect additional personal information in the course of job-related activities throughout the period of you working for us.
+We will ask you to keep your personal information up to date throughout your employment.

 Our servers, logs, and other technologies automatically collect certain information to help us administer, protect, and improve our Services; analyse usage; and improve users’ experience.